Free Random Projection for In-Context Reinforcement Learning: Introduction

 Many tasks in RL exhibit a tree-like or hierarchical structure, with exponential branching in possible futures.
 Recent research indicates that hyperbolic geometry can effectively capture these hierarchical relationships in RL~\citep{cetin2023hyperbolic} and graph-based tasks~\citep{nickel2017Poincare, chami2019hyperbolic}.
 Yet, most approaches that leverage hyperbolic geometry rely on explicit latent representation spaces or model architectures.
 Therefore, it would be more flexible to have the learning algorithm itself induce hierarchical inductive biases rather than rely solely on dedicated model designs.

-To address these challenges, we introduce a sampling algorithm with \emph{Free Random Projection} (FRP) that leverages free groups to construct distributions over orthogonal matrices while preserving hierarchical structures.
-The free group's random matrix representation causes a hierarchical inductive bias in mapping observation vectors, aligning with the exponential growth property in the structure.
-Unlike conventional random projections, which are often invariant in distribution and unstructured, FRP ensures that hierarchical organization \textbf{emerges naturally} from the sampling algorithm.
-This design is valuable for ICRL, where agents must adapt to new tasks within their context window, as FRP's hierarchical structure can enhance generalization in partially observable settings.
+To address these challenges, we introduce \emph{Free Random Projection} (FRP), a sampling rule that replaces the standard i.i.d.\ orthogonal projection with a structured distribution induced by words in a free group.
+Here, the relevant hierarchy is not a literal tree over the sequence of sampled environments.
+Rather, the words form a prefix tree, and two words that share a long prefix yield projection matrices whose defining products share the corresponding prefix of the base orthogonal matrices.
+This gives the projection family a shared-prefix dependence structure that is absent in standard random projection, while leaving the policy architecture unchanged.
+Our theoretical analysis studies this representation-side effect through the induced kernel and its effective dimension, whereas our RL experiments test whether the resulting inductive bias can improve cross-environment generalization in the ICRL setting.

-Our contributions are primarily as follows.
-In experiments on multi-environment RL tasks (\cref{sec:pomdps}), \textbf{FRP consistently outperforms standard random projection approaches}, demonstrating its suitability for in-context adaptation.
-We further analyze FRP in linearly solvable MDPs (LSMDPs), revealing how its hierarchical structure aids in policy learning (\cref{ssec:lsmdp}).
-Furthermore, a kernel analysis (\cref{ssec:average-kernel-analysis}) highlights how free group sampling induces higher-order correlations and the lower effective dimension~(\cref{thm:eff-dim}), shedding light on why FRP improves generalization.
-Overall, these findings indicate that \textbf{incorporating hierarchical properties within a random projection framework} can yield a beneficial implicit bias for ICRL.
+Our contributions are primarily as follows. \begin{enumerate} \item Kernel analysis (\cref{ssec:average-kernel-analysis}) shows that FRP induces a different joint distribution from standard random projection and lowers the effective dimension of the induced kernel (\cref{thm:eff-dim}), providing a representation-level mechanism that may contribute to improved cross-environment generalization. \item In experiments on multi-environment RL tasks (\cref{sec:pomdps}), FRP consistently outperforms standard random projection approaches, demonstrating its suitability for in-context adaptation. \item We further analyze FRP in linearly solvable MDPs (LSMDPs), revealing when FRP better exploits hierarchical state-space structure in policy learning (\cref{ssec:lsmdp}). \end{enumerate} Overall, these findings indicate that \textbf{ incorporation of hierarchical properties within a random projection framework} can yield a beneficial implicit bias for ICRL.